 What are Deep Demonstrations?

-Deep demonstrations are our way of accelerating learning about how to change the world in the context of urgency, diversity and radical uncertainty.
+- Our way of accelerating learning about how to change the world in the context of urgency, diversity and radical uncertainty

 We initially launched our demonstrations in 2019 and build on our ten-year track record of climate innovation in cities, industry, land-use and finance, which we bring into the portfolio phase of our demonstration projects.
 We have learnt a lot since then, and you can explore our portfolio of work here.

 We invite new partners and funders to work with us to expand and progress this initiative, for a rapid and inclusive green recovery across Europe.
 If you’d like to join the movement, email us to or apply through our current open call that closes on the 18th November.

 Click here to download more information on the Deep Demonstration methodology, and find out how to get involved.

 Read stories related to the ‘big picture’ of systems innovation – the theory, methodologies, thought leadership and policy context.